Science (journal): History

-Biochemist Daniel E. Koshland, Jr. served as editor from 1985 until 1995.
+Biochemist Daniel E. Koshland Jr. served as editor from 1985 until 1995.
 From 1995 until 2000, neuroscientist Floyd E. Bloom held that position.
 Biologist Donald Kennedy became the editor of Science in 2000.
 Biochemist Bruce Alberts took his place in March 2008.
 Geophysicist Marcia McNutt became editor-in-chief in June 2013.
 During her tenure the family of journals expanded to include Science Robotics and Science Immunology, and open access publishing with Science Advances.
 Jeremy M. Berg became editor-in-chief on July 1, 2016.
+Former Washington University in St. Louis Provost Holden Thorp was named editor-in-chief on Monday, August 19, 2019.

 In February 2001, draft results of the human genome were simultaneously published by Nature and Science with Science publishing the Celera Genomics paper and Nature publishing the publicly funded Human Genome Project.
-In 2007 Science (together with Nature) received the Prince of Asturias Award for Communications and Humanity.
-In 2015 Rush D. Holt, Jr., chief executive officer of the AAAS and executive publisher of Science, stated that the journal was becoming increasingly international: "[I]nternationally co-authored papers are now the norm—they represent almost 60 percent of the papers.
+In 2007, Science (together with Nature) received the Prince of Asturias Award for Communications and Humanity.
+In 2015, Rush D. Holt Jr., chief executive officer of the AAAS and executive publisher of Science, stated that the journal was becoming increasingly international: "[I]nternationally co-authored papers are now the norm—they represent almost 60 percent of the papers.
 In 1992, it was slightly less than 20 percent."

-Former Washington University in St. Louis Provost Holden Thorp was named editor-in-chief on Monday, August 19, 2019.

 Availability

 The latest editions of the journal are available online, through the main journal website, only to subscribers, AAAS members, and for delivery to IP addresses at institutions that subscribe; students, K–12 teachers, and some others can subscribe at a reduced fee.
-However, research articles published after 1997 are available for free (with online registration) one year after they are published i.e. delayed open access.
-Significant public-health related articles are also available for free, sometimes immediately after publication.
+However, research articles published after 1997 are available free (with online registration) one year after they are published i.e. delayed open access.
+Significant public-health related articles are also available free, sometimes immediately after publication.
 AAAS members may also access the pre-1997 Science archives at the Science website, where it is called "Science Classic".
-Institutions can opt to add Science Classic to their subscriptions for an additional fee.
-Some older articles can also be accessed via JSTOR and ProQuest.

 The journal also participates in initiatives that provide free or low-cost access to readers in developing countries, including HINARI, OARE, AGORA, and Scidev.net.

 Other features of the Science website include the free "ScienceNow" section with "up to the minute news from science", and "ScienceCareers", which provides free career resources for scientists and engineers.
 Science Express (Sciencexpress) provides advance electronic publication of selected Science papers.